 The Danish Geodata Agency (DGA) is part of the Danish Ministry of Climate, Energy and Utilities.
-The Ministry consists of the Danish Energy Regulatory Authority, Energinet, the Agency for Data Supply and Efficiency (New name the Agency for Data Supply and Infrastructure), the Danish Energy Agency, the Danish Meteorological Institute
+The Ministry consists of the Danish Energy Regulatory Authority, Energinet, the Agency for Data Supply and Efficiency, the Danish Energy Agency, the Danish Meteorological Institute Department, the Geological Survey of Denmark and Greenland.